YHVH – He WILL BE

 The name YAH appeared as the name of God in the Old Testament 48 times, and it was also used to form other names.

-From YAH comes the name of other prophets like Isaiah (Salvation of YAH) and Jeremiah (Whom YAH has appointed, or exalted) and the word “HalleluYAH!”
+YAH is found in the name of many prophets like Isaiah (Salvation of YAH) and Jeremiah (Whom YAH has appointed, or exalted) and the word “HalleluYAH!”

 Why did the Jewish people forget the pronunciation and meaning of YHVH?